Milton254/Movie_Studio_Project/README.md

     -README.MD - Has project visuals & recommendations
     -presentation.pdf - Microsoft Studio PPT
-    -Data - Folder has dataset used in the analysis -images - Have the analysis ppt
+    -Data - Folder has dataset used in the analysis -images - Contains the visualations of the findings.

 ### **Introduction**
 Movie analysis seeks to uncover the types of movies that are doing best in the movie industry.
-The analysis aids in understanding the movie industry on the type of genres, best-performing studios, and revenue performance both in domestic and foreign markets, shedding light on the audience behavior, and offering insights on the ropes Microsoft to follow in starting a movie studio
+The analysis aids in understanding the movie industry on the type of genres, best-performing studios, and revenue performance both in domestic and foreign markets, shedding light on the audience behavior, and  insights on the ropes Microsoft to follow in starting a movie studio
 ### **Application**
-For Microsoft's venture into the movie industry, exploratory data analysis (EDA) is key in generating insights beneficial to stakeholders.
+For Microsoft's venture into the movie industry, exploratory data analysis (EDA) is key in generating insights beneficial to Microsoft Team.
 To establish a successful movie studio, understanding prevalent trends in the film industry is crucial.

 ### **Business Problem**